wingedrhino/DistroSetup/dotfiles/README.md

 ## .zshrc

 I found a .zshrc on the internet sometime in Q2 2013 which I really liked.
-Removed a few things I did not need, made a few changes to aid development and added a nifty extract() function that I found online several years ago.
+Removed a few things I did not need and that's about it!
+I also made zsh use `.bash_history` as its history file to be compatible with bash.

+## .profile

+Common things setup my way, for use across shells - bash and zsh.

 ## .gitconfig